The Study of Lived Catholicism

 Gaël Pardoen is a PhD student in the CCS at Durham University.
 In his work, he focuses on ideas of belonging and dissent within the Church.
 In his spare time, he rescues dogs and speaks French.

 Tom Duggan recently graduated from Durham University with a degree in music and a dissertation on Sir James MacMillan.
-He is helping out with the website and experiencing impostor syndrome.
+He is helping out with the website and providing tech support during the conference.